my-13/VR-attention/README.md

 ## Directories

-# ./Scenes/BasicScene
-Unused.
-Unsure if required.

 # ./Scenes/Config
 Holds all Config .cs files
 ConfigOptions.cs - Holds all OrientationBlockConfigs, and uses ProcedureConfig to generate an OrientationBlockConfig that has the correct data
 ProcedureConfig.cs - Reads the procedure file, stores procedure file as string, and also saves which trial the user is on (This should be the only working track of current trial and current block that should be updated)
 OrientationBlockConfig.cs - Object meant to store block data.
 Unfortunately, some variables are unused, or had to be ignored when adding procedure files.

-# ./Scenes/InventoryAssets
-Unused.
-Not required.
-Used to hold the inventory images, whenever the original system of selecting images was being made

-# ./Scenes/Items
-Unused.
-Not required.
-Used to be the objects inside Inventory, but that was removed.

-# ./Scenes/MainScene
-Item.cs - Unused.
-Used to be for inventory object.
-ItemData.cs - Unused.
-Used to be for inventory object data.
-ItemManager.cs - Unused.
-Used to handle the inventory objects being moved around ItemSlots.cs - Unused.
-Used to be the slots the inventory would be placed in.
-QuickColorMemory.cs - Unused.
-Used to be when I was going to recreate Dr. Adam's project SliderTex

 # ./Scenes/Materials
 Shaders.